ahadas/ahadas.github.io/_drafts/2020-04-15-nightly-builds-jenkins-github.md

 In some projects, frequent packaging and deliverying of unstable releases may not be worthy due to various reasons.
 For instance, distributed infrastructure management systems may require relatively high amount of resources and complex installation process, and as such their users may want to avoid deploying unstable releases.
 As another example, users of mission-critical systems may wish to minimize the amount of changes in their system.

-But I believe the reason for the lack of nightly builds for the majority of projects would rather be the lack of a proper place to store them.
+But I believe the reason for the lack of nightly builds for the majority of projects out there would rather be the lack of a proper place to store them.
 Nightly builds are clearly useful for most projects, especially for software that is delivered as-a-service (SaaS) or standalone applications, however, it is not easy to find a free place to store them in a way that they could be easily consumed by users.

-Let's look at the muCommander project for example.
-Nightly builds that were built by Jenkins used to be stored on a local virtual machine.
+Let's look at the muCommander project, for example.
+Nightly builds, that were built by Jenkins, used to be stored on a local virtual machine.
 It was then easy to publish them on the project's website.
 However, the project no longer possesses a local machine that can be available all the time.
 Today, both our source code and our website are hosted on GitHub (and GitHub Pages) and while GitHub provides a place to store releases, it lacks a mechanism for storing nightly builds there.

 # Our Solution